MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ### -MemberName

-Specifies the property to get or the method to call.
+Specifies the name of the member property to get or the member method to call.
+The members must be instance members, not static members.

 Wildcard characters are permitted, but work only if the resulting string resolves to a unique value.
 For example, if you run `Get-Process | ForEach -MemberName *Name`, the wildcard pattern matches more